divs1210/cljos/Readme.md

 ```

 ##### Note
-* :setf stands for 'set with fn' and updates the given var.
+* `:setf` stands for 'set with fn' and updates the given var.
-* :state can be used to get the object in the form of a Clojure data structure.
+* `:state` can be used to get the object in the form of a Clojure data structure.
 No serialization required!
-* :super can be used to access the super-class's methods, including :init.
+* `:super` can be used to access the super-class's methods, including `:init`.
-* There is no need for getters.
-If :var should be accecced via a method, just turn it into one.
 * All objects are automatically thread-safe!

 #### License